krzamiela/dna-stats/README.md

 ## Requirements
 - Python 3
+- seqstats.py module

 ## Usage
-    pygenfinal.py [-h] <filename>
+    sample_usage.py [-h] <filename>

     -h              print this message

     <filename>      the file has to be in FASTA format

 ## Summary
-This program was developed as a final project, and parts of it could be improved for better usage.
-For example, I chose to wrap all statistics about the given multi-FASTA file into a class.
-I could have split the class into a separate module and provided an example Python file showing how to interface with the class.
+This program was developed as a final project for Coursera's Python for Genomics course, offered through Johns Hopkins.
+I chose to wrap all statistics about the given multi-FASTA file into a class, contained in the module seqstats.py.

 ## SeqStats Class Basics
 To create a new instance: